Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 Cabinet refinishing best practices Part 1 encompasses the critical preparatory and application techniques used to renew the appearance of existing cabinets without replacing them.
 This first part focuses on assessment, cleaning, sanding, priming, and initial paint application—the foundation of any successful refinishing project.

 Cabinet refinishing is not the same as simply painting over old cabinets.
 It involves a systematic process that addresses surface defects, ensures proper adhesion, and delivers a smooth, durable finish that withstands daily use.
 According to the National Kitchen and Bath Association (NKBA), professionally refinished cabinets can extend the life of cabinetry by 10-15 years when done correctly.
+The key is understanding that the finish is only as good as the surface beneath it.

 In my experience working with Bay Area homeowners, the single biggest mistake is skipping proper surface preparation.
 Many assume that a coat of paint will hide imperfections, but the reality is that flaws like grease buildup, wood grain swelling, and old finish incompatibility will telegraph through the new paint within months.
+That's why this first part is so critical—it establishes the conditions for the topcoat to bond and perform.

-Why Cabinet Refinishing Best Practices Matter
+Why Does Cabinet Refinishing Best Practices Matter?

 4. Customization Potential With proper technique, you can achieve virtually any color or finish—from matte neutrals to high-gloss statements.
-Professional-grade paints like those from Sherwin-Williams and Benjamin Moore offer extensive color palettes and sheens.
+Professional-grade paints offer extensive color palettes and sheens.
+When you combine the right paint with skilled application, you essentially create a custom look that matches your interior design perfectly.

 Cabinet Refinishing vs. Replacement: A Comparison